jwhiteman/cl-hamming-distance/README.md

 # cl-hamming-distance

-Calculate the hamming distance between two equal length strings by summing the count of different bits, using bitwise operators (instead of char comparison) as zeus intended.
+Calculate the hamming distance between two equal length strings by summing the count of different bits.

 ```
 (hamming-distance "this is a test" "wokka wokka!!!")